Travian Robertson

-Travian Jamal Robertson (born December 9, 1988) is an American football coach and former defensive end who currently serves as the defensive line coach for Tulane University.
-He was selected in the seventh round, 249th overall, by the Atlanta Falcons in the 2012 NFL Draft.
+Travian Jamal Robertson (born December 9, 1988) is an American football coach and former defensive end who currently serves as the defensive line coach for University of South Carolina.
+He was selected in the seventh round, 249th overall, by the Atlanta Falcons in the 2012 NFL draft.
 He played college football at South Carolina.

-High school career
+Early life

 A native of Laurinburg, North Carolina, Robertson attended Scotland High School, where he was teammates with Terrell Manning.
 After missing much of his junior season due to a torn ACL, Robertson recorded 74 tackles with 7.5 sacks, two fumble recoveries and four forced fumbles as senior, earning him all-conference, all-region and team Defensive MVP honors.
 Scotland High reached the playoffs for three straight seasons.

 Regarded as a four-star recruit by Rivals.com, Robertson was ranked as the No. 8 strongside defensive end prospect in his class.
 He chose South Carolina over offers from North Carolina, Clemson, North Carolina State, and Virginia Tech.